UKIM-5/STAR_scRNA_seq/README.md

 NOTE: Scanpy requires > python 3.6, however to our knowledge most higher python versions are working fine (we used 3.12 in our case).

+Output:
+Adata file including all figures used for cell annotation as well as final plots presented in Scheiber et al 2024.